PRUBHTEJ/PRUBHTEJ/README.md

-- 🌌 I worked at [NRNB](https://nrnb.org/) as a Technical Writer under Google's Season Of Docs 2020.
+- 🌌 I worked at [NRNB](https://nrnb.org/) as a Technical Writer under Google Season Of Docs 2020.
 - 🔭 I’m currently learning __Artifical Intelligence__.
 - 👯 I’m looking to collaborate on any projects related to (but not limited to) AI, Computer Vision & applications of Deep Learning.
 - ✨ Pronouns: He/him